 You want the hands inside the chin line and the club head more outside.

-If so, fix it and you'll have a much better takeaway, which will give you a much more consistent shot pattern and a much better chance at making solid contact, each and every swing.
+If so, fix it and you'll have a much better takeaway, which will give you a much more consistent ball striking pattern and a much better chance at making solid contact, each and every swing.
+Pairing this awareness with structured repetition through the GOAT Drill system is one of the most effective ways to engrain the correct takeaway mechanics into muscle memory.